Rotondes (Luxembourg)

 The Rotondes (Luxembourgish: Rotonden, French: Rotondes) are two railway roundhouses with a diameter of 52 meters and a height of 15 meters, built by the Chemins de Fer Luxembourgeois (CFL), located in Bonnevoie, Luxembourg City.

 History

-The Rotondes were built in the year 1877, for the storage of steam locomotives.
-Each Rotonde could hold 18 locomotives.
+The Rotondes were built in the year 1877, for the servicing of steam locomotives.
+Each Rotonde could stable 18 locomotives.
 A new engine shed in Howald was completed in the year 1907, and the Rotondes were therefore no longer needed for their original purpose.
 The Rotondes were classified as national monuments in 1991.

 The Southern Rotonde was used as a warehouse by the CFL until 1999, whereas the Northern Rotonde was used as a bus garage until 2006.
 The Rotondes were transferred from the ownership of the CFL to the government of the Grand Duchy of Luxembourg in the year 2000, and the ministry of culture is responsible for their upkeep and development In the year 2007, the two buildings were used for cultural activities as Luxembourg was selected as a European capital of culture, the southern building hosted a restaurant.